sphinx-doc/sphinx/doc/ext/appapi.rst

    Emitted when the builder object has been created.
 It is available as ``app.builder``.

+.. event:: source-read (app, docname, source)

+   Emitted when a source file has been read.
+The *source* argument is a list whose single element is the contents of the source file.
+You can process the contents and replace this item to implement source-level transformations.

+   .. versionadded:: 0.5

 .. event:: doctree-read (app, doctree)

    Emitted when a doctree has been parsed and read by the environment, and is